 Fifteen years ago a man named Mathias Schwender saw the need to open a place called ‘Sir Toby’s’.
 Sir Toby’s started small with 10 beds and a very passionate owner with a large collection of antiques (and nowhere to house them) whose vision was to bring together travellers from all walks of life under one roof – where they could interact, laugh, and share experiences freely.

-Now, 12 years later, Sir Toby’s has served as a temporary (and not-so-temporary) home to thousands of guests.
+Now, 15 years later, Sir Toby’s has served as a temporary (and not-so-temporary) home to thousands of guests.
 It was the starting point for a group of unique accommodation providers now known as Bohemian Hostels.
-The family has grown to include sisters Miss Sophie’s, Czech Inn and the newly-opened Mosaic House.
+The family has grown to include sisters Miss Sophie’s and Czech Inn.